 "Ti amo," came the soft, simultaneous whispers.

 They held each other tight, the cats' peacefully still bodies carefully nestled between them, and they listened to their song one last time.

 It was over.

 "Wake up," Feliciano heard a familiar voice say.
 He slowly opened his eyes, finding himself lying on familiar grass, in familiar white clothes.
-He felt such a soft breeze, and it was pleasantly warm but not uncomfortable- certainly not the blaze he just remembered feeling.
+He felt such a soft breeze, and it was oddly warm, but not uncomfortable- certainly not the blaze he just remembered feeling.

 Slowly opening his eyes and sitting up, he found Gino purring in his lap, and Feliciano paused for a moment, in shock, before smiling wide, feeling some tears of relief well up in his eyes and fall.
-He stroked his old pet's fur, and looked around, finding the kitten Paola chasing a butterfly a short distance off, while Vito was pawing mischievously at Lovino's ear.
+He stroked his old pet's fur, and looked around, finding Vito was pawing mischievously at Lovino's ear.

 Relieved, Feliciano looked over to his side, and smiled.
 Lovino was peacefully sleeping beside him.